DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-03-17-Consumer-in-Kafka.md

     - Drawbacks

         - More consumers means more TCP connections to the cluster (one per thread).
 In general Kafka handles connections very efficiently so this is generally a small cost.
-        - Multiple consumers means more requests being sent to the server and slightly less batching of data which can cause some drop in I/O throughput.The number of total threads across all processes will be limited by the total number of partitions.
+        - Multiple consumers means more requests being sent to the server and slightly less batching of data which can cause some drop in I/O throughput.
+The number of total threads across all processes will be limited by the total number of partitions.

 2. Decouple consumption and processing